our-story-media/ourstory-resources/doc_gen/guide/process/README.md

 </Leader>

 ::: tip
 <i class="el-icon-bottom large" /> The input to the process is flexible, but is at the level of criteria to which the community should be responding with content.
-Examples include **a monitoring excercise**, **an ideation process** or **an ethnographic study**.
+Examples include **a monitoring exercise**, **an ideation process** or **an ethnographic study**.
 :::

 <el-timeline>
 <el-timeline-item timestamp="Day 1" placement="top">

 <h4>Ideation & Planning</h4>
-<p>The community selects representitive groups, working through a set of design tasks to develop structured narrative ideas for videos.</p>
+<p>The community selects representative groups, working through a set of design tasks to develop structured narrative ideas for videos.</p>

 </el-timeline-item>
 <el-timeline-item timestamp="Day 2-3" placement="top">